SkeletonMan03/FZEasyMarauderFlash/README.md

 ## It is now simple to install or update Marauder on Linux, Mac OS X, or Windows.
 # How to use:
-* Step 0 only has to be ran once
+* Step 0 only has to be ran once.
+(That doesn't mean it's okay to skip it unless you're running it again after having just used it)
 0) run `pip3 install -r requirements.txt`.
+1) Press and hold the `BOOT` button on the module
-1) Connect the devboard or ESP32 board via USB.
+2) Connect the devboard or ESP32 board via USB.
-2) Press and hold the `BOOT` button on the module, press and release the `RESET` button.
+3) Press and release the `RESET` button.
-3) Release the BOOT button.
+4) Release the BOOT button.
 5) run `python3 EasyInstall.py`.
 6) Select the option of what you want to do